STAS Protocol Consideration

-We are looking to protocolize the BTP.
+We are looking to protocolize the OLP.
 Protocolization in this sense would mean the automation of existing business logic with permissionless tokens and smart contracts.
-Protocolisation would also mean that the BTP becomes a public resource and trading platform liquidity provisioning and trade settlement becomes plug-and-play.
+Protocolisation would also mean that the OLP becomes a public resource and trading platform liquidity provisioning and trade settlement becomes plug-and-play.

 Bitcoin turned settlement (untrusted interaction) into a protocol.
 Bitcoin eliminated the requirement for simple interactions between parties to be brokered.
 If you remove the broker, you drive the cost of settlement towards zero.

 Leaning on bitcoin’s teachings - if you can automate (protocolize) business processes (especially those involving settlement) then you certainly should.

 STAS protocol keeps the door open for these future plans.

 The template that defines how STAS transactions are to be built is public.
 Beyond that, there are STAS transactions on the public BSV blockchain.
 Anyone can look at the locking / unlocking scripts as well as amounts.